-“The Passion of The Christ” depicts the life of Jesus in his final 12 hours before crucifixion.
-Mel Gibson decided on Jim Caviezel as Christ, Maia Morgenstern as Virgin Mary and finally Monica Bellucci as Mary Magdalene.
-This last one, portrays the biblical jewish woman who followed Jesus through his travel, being present during his crucifixion as well as his resurrection.
-It is quite a big piece or work, with an important plot and great cinematography, where Bellucci performs excellently her role of one of Jesus’ followers.
-The gracious sorrow and pain that her face can so naturally convey, makes her the perfect pick for this biblical drama film, that remains the highest grossing film, in a language other than English, of all time.
+“The Passion of The Christ” depicts the life of Jesus in his final 12 hours before the crucifixion.
+Mel Gibson decided on Jim Caviezel as Christ, Maia Morgenstern as Virgin Mary, and finally Monica Bellucci as Mary Magdalene.
+This last one portrays the biblical Jewish woman who followed Jesus through his travel, being present during his crucifixion as well as his resurrection.
+It is quite a big piece of work, with an important plot and great cinematography, where Bellucci performs her role of one of Jesus’ followers excellently.
+The gracious sorrow and pain that her face can so naturally convey makes her the perfect pick for this biblical drama film, which remains the highest-grossing film, in a language other than English, of all time.

 3. The Apartment (1996)

-Max (Vincent Cassel) returns to his hometown of Paris, after having lived in New York for two years.
-When sitting at a cafe, Monica Bellucci comes in the picture as Lisa, his former girlfriend he had not seen since his departure and whom he know obsesses over getting back into contact.
-There’s always unexpected bits to enjoy through its fragmented non-linear storyline and quite original plot.
-This french stylised film opens great doors to a fresh, simple, charming and always hauntingly beautiful Monica Bellucci, you certainly don’t want to miss.
+Max (Vincent Cassel) returns to his hometown of Paris after having lived in New York for two years.
+When sitting at a cafe, Monica Bellucci’s Lisa, his former girlfriend he had not seen since his departure and whom he know obsesses over getting back in touch.
+There are always unexpected bits to enjoy through its fragmented, non-linear storyline and original plot.
+This French stylized film opens great doors to a fresh, simple, charming, and hauntingly beautiful Monica Bellucci.
+So, you certainly don’t want to miss it.

 2. Irreversible (2002)

-You’ve probably heard about this movie directed by daring Gaspar Noé, and know of its controversial and brutally violent nature.
+You’ve probably heard about this movie directed by daring Gaspar Noé and know of its controversial and brutally violent nature.
 If not, here’s a film that can be praised and disapproved simultaneously.
 It narrates, in reverse-chronological order, the happenings of a night in Paris where two men, played by Vincent Cassel and Albert Dupontel, seek to find the aggressor of a brutal attack that left Alex (Monica Bellucci), the girlfriend of the first, in a horrifying state, deeply stagnated in a coma.
 Hard to watch, it definitely leaves a mark on its viewer by its disturbing plot and visually enhancing disorientating camera techniques and cinematography.
-Here’s a brave Monica Bellucci, that took part, brilliantly, in a dark and very cruel role that not everybody would accept to play.
+Here’s a brave Monica Bellucci that took part, brilliantly, in a dark role that not everybody would be willing to play.

 1. Malèna (2000)

-In the same style and atmosphere as the awe-inspiring “Cinema Paradiso”, Giuseppe Tornatore wins back the deserved recognition with this romantic drama that shines light on Monica Bellucci as the iconic Italian feminine perfection.
-Here, she’s the solitary Malèna, who’s husband has been sent to war, living in a 1940 Sicilian town where she’s desired and visually devoured by the men and profoundly hated by the women.
-When 12-year-old Renato falls under her charms, he follows her around and observes her every move, becoming her little protector, from the misfortunes she encounters.
-This sad, helpless character, to whom (for once) her beauty is her very bad fortune, is honourably served by Bellucci’s gracious performance.
+In the same style and atmosphere as the awe-inspiring “Cinema Paradiso,” Giuseppe Tornatore wins back the deserved recognition with this romantic drama that shines a light on Monica Bellucci as the iconic Italian feminine perfection.
+Here, she’s the solitary Malèna, whose husband has been sent to war, living in a 1940 Sicilian town where she’s desired and visually devoured by the men and profoundly hated by the women.
+When 12-year-old Renato falls for her charms, he follows her around and observes her every move, becoming her little protector.
+This sad, helpless character, to whom (for once) her beauty is her very bad fortune, is honorably essayed by Bellucci.
 Applause to this stunning figure, that keeps her head up high, despite the heavy weight of rumours, insults and social pressure she has to carry.
-Not to mention the beautiful set decor and location, and of course the music that wraps the images with emotion from beginning to end.
-Five-star masterpiece.
+Not to mention the beautiful set decor and location, and of course, the music that wraps the images with emotion from beginning to end.
+Trule a five-star masterpiece!

 Read More: Movies Like Malena